-- 2) A Proposed location, including a plat or map of the proposed area to be used, including any barricade, street route plans or perimeter/security fencing. - 3) 🗹 Total number of participants: Estimate must include event staff, participants, and spectators. - 4) 🗹 Public health plans, including plans for culinary water supplies, solid waste collections and disposal, and waste water (toilet facilities). - 5) 🗹 Proof of insurance in conformance with the County Ordinance 8.40.050(F) minimums: \$1,000,000 each occurrence, \$2,000,000 general aggregate, and \$100,000 property damage. - 6) $\square$ Fire prevention and emergency medical services plans. - 7) Ø Security plans and/or law enforcement response. - 8) $\blacksquare$ Admission fee, donation, or other consideration to be charged or requested. - 9) CXPlans for parking - 10) $\Box$ If the event will be held on private property, a current taxation certification for that property.
+- 1) Completed application form and application fee (\$50 no refunds) submitted 45 days prior to event.
+Additional fees for services provided by the Sheriff's Office, emergency services, or others may apply. - 2) Proposed location, including a plat or map of the proposed area to be used, including any barricade, street route plans or perimeter/security fencing. - 3) Total number of participants: Estimate must include event staff, participants, and spectators. - 4) Public health plans, including plans for culinary water supplies, solid waste collections and disposal, and waste water (toilet facilities). - 5) Proof of insurance in conformance with the County Ordinance 8.40.050(F) minimums: \$1,000,000 each occurrence, \$2,000,000 general aggregate, and \$100,000 property damage. - 6) T Fire prevention and emergency medical services plans. - 7) Security plans and/or law enforcement response. - 8) Admission fee, donation, or other consideration to be charged or requested. - 9) Plans for parking - 10) If the event will be held on private property, a current taxation certification for that property. - 11) In Further information may be required by staff, other departments and agencies, and/or the Board/Committee/Council that reviews the application based on the proposed event.